guillaumecherel/TutorialEAForModelling/README-en.md

 -------------------------------------------------

 The last method presented here aims to evaluate the robustness of a model calibration.
-We mean by a robust calibration that small variations of optimal parameters do not strongly change model behaviour.
-In other words there should be no discontinuity in model indicators in a reasonable region around the optimal point.
+By a robust calibration, we mean that small variations of optimal parameters do not strongly change model behaviour.
+In other words, there should be no discontinuity in model indicators in a reasonable region around the optimal point.
 As a consequence, if parameter values are restricted to given regions of the parameter space, we expect the model to have roughly the same behaviour within each region, especially within the region around the calibrated point.

-Let's suppose for instance, that we can measure the parameter values directly in the data.
-Let's also admit that we can establish a confidence interval for each parameter.
-We want to be sure that, as long as the parameter values remain in their respective intervals, the model keep the same behaviour.
-This step is important when we try to use the model as a predictable model.
-If the model produces behaviours very different in the considered intervals, the parameters responsible for this variation has to be found and has to be measured with more accuracy to reduce the confidence interval.
+Let's suppose, for instance, that we can measure the parameter values directly in the data.
+Let's also assume that we can establish a confidence interval for each parameter.
+We want to be sure that, as long as the parameter values remain within their respective intervals, the model maintains the same behaviour.
+This assumption is important when we try to use the model as a predictive model.
+If the model produces behaviours which vary greatly within the considered intervals, the parameters responsible for this variation should be found and measured with more accuracy in order to narrow the confidence interval.

 This issue can be tackled using the PSE algorithm again, by running the above example with the desired confidence intervals for each parameter.
 The algorithm will aim to diversity of outputs within these interval, and the unveiling of significantly different patterns will imply that the model is sensitive to some parameters within the considered region.
-One must then either narrow parameters bounds again, or stay cautious on conclusions obtained through the calibrated model.
+One must then either narrow parameter bounds again, or stay cautious on conclusions obtained through the calibrated model.

 Conclusion
 ----------

-The methods developed here are insights into a pattern-oriented of complex systems modelling and simulation, in the sense of patterns produced as outputs of model simulations.
-When data on internal mechanisms of a system or causing an emerging phenomenon are missing, because they are not directly observable for example, they can be formulated into algorithmic interpretations (models of simulation), which are candidate as explanations of the phenomenon.
-The method we developed here are various ways to verify wether these propositions are able to reproduce (regarding given objectives) the phenomenon they aim to explain, to test their predictive and explicative capabilities and to analyze the role of each parameter in their dynamic.
+The methods developed here suggest an approach to complex systems modelling and simulation which focuses on the patterns produced as outputs of simulation.
+When data on the internal mechanisms of a system or the processes that give rise to emerging phenomenon are missing (e.g. because they are not directly observable), they can be formulated into algorithmic interpretations (models of simulation), which serve as candidate explanations of the phenomene.
+The methods we present here represent a variety of ways to verify whether these explanations can reproduce the phenomena they aim to explain (relative to a set of given objectives), to test their predictive and explicative capabilities, and to analyse the role of each parameter in their dynamic.

 [![http://creativecommons.org/licenses/by-sa/4.0/](license-by-sa.png)](http://creativecommons.org/licenses/by-sa/4.0/)